 A job step inherits environment variables from the CloudBees CD/RO agent.
 The agent’s environment variables can be configured as part of the agent configuration.
 In particular, the

 PATH environment variable typically includes the CloudBees CD/RO installation directory for easy access to applications such as ectool and postp (the CloudBees CD/RO postprocessor).
-For more information, refer to: Agent environment variables.
+For more information, refer to: Configure agent environment variables.

 The default job step working directory is the top-level directory in the job workspace.
 You can configure the working directory as a property of a procedure step.
 When you run a proxy agent, the step actually runs on the proxy target in the working directory specified in the step.
 If the working directory is not specified, the step runs in the UNIX path to the workspace.